Life upended for Americans as U.S. scrambles to contain coronavirus threat

 By Jonathan Allen and Steve Holland

-As concern grew over a rapid spread of the virus that causes a sometimes fatal respiratory illness known as COVID-19, the U.S. stock market cratered anew, professional and college sports leagues suspended play, Broadway theatres went dark and many schools from Ohio to Texas shuttered.
+As concern grew over a rapid spread of the sometimes-fatal COVID-19 respiratory illness caused by the virus, the U.S. stock market cratered anew, professional and college sports leagues suspended play, Broadway theatres went dark and many schools from Ohio to Texas shuttered.

-An unprecedented cascade of shutdowns reflected growing fears that the outbreak of the highly contagious pathogen, which has already killed at least 38 people in the United States, could race out of control unless authorities squelch large public gatherings.
+The unprecedented cascade of shutdowns reflected growing fears that the outbreak of the highly contagious pathogen, which has already killed at least 40 people in the United States, could race out of control unless authorities squelch large public gatherings.

 From California to New York, officials banned large gatherings and closed museums and other institutions without saying how long the directives would stay in place, compounding the uncertainty.